briancain/briancain.github.io/content/game-dev.md

 When coming up with this game idea, I was inspired by the memories I had watching the old family Windows 98 computer defrag hard drives.
-I remember seeing the interface for it as a kid and always wondering what it could be doing.
+I remember seeing the interface for it as a kid and always wondered what it could be doing.
 I ended up using that interface to create a button-sequence game.
 You have to press the correct arrow keys at the right time to properly defrag the disk.
 If you miss, you could risk corrupting the data on the disk!